noapocalypse/forcepoint_email_hunt/README.md

 download the requirements

-fill in the whitelise and the bad lures file  - point the program to their location
+fill in the whitelist and the bad lures file  - point the program to their location

 drop a days worth of accepted emails tracking_results